Geometric Arbitrage Theory and Market Dynamics Reloaded: Geometric Arbitrage Theory Fundamentals

-are well defined for this choice of integrator ($S$) and integrand ($x$).
-Thereby, the bracket $[\cdot, \cdot]$ denotes the quadratic covariation of two processes.
-For details we refer to Appendix A in \cite{Em89}, which summarizes Chapter VII of the authoritative \cite{DeMe80}.
-An admissible strategy is a strategy $x$ for which the It\^{o} integral $\int_0^tx\cdot dS$ is a.s. $t$-uniformly bounded from below.
-The portfolio value is the process $\{V_t\}_{t\in[0,+\infty[}$ defined by
+are well defined for this choice of integrator ($S$) and integrand ($x$), as long as the strategy is \textbf{admissible}.
+We mean by this that $x$ is a predictable semimartingale for which the It\^{o} integral $\int_0^tx\cdot dS\ge-v$ is a.s. for some $v>0$ and all $t$.
+Thereby, the bracket $\left<\cdot, \cdot\right>$ denotes the continuous part of the quadratic covariation of two processes.
+In a general context strategies do not need to be semimartingales, but if we want the quadratic covariation in (\ref{strat}) and hence Stratonovich's integral to be well defined, we must require this additional assumption.
+For details about stochastic integration we refer to Appendix A in \cite{Em89}, which summarizes Chapter VII of the authoritative \cite{DeMe80}.
+The portfolio value is the process $(V_t)_{t\in[0,+\infty[}$ defined by

-An admissible strategy $x$ is said to be self-financing if and only if the portfolio value at time $t$ is given by
+An admissible strategy $x$ is said to be \textbf{self-financing} if and only if the portfolio value at time $t$ is given by

-This means that the portfolio gain is the It\^{o} integral of the strategy with the price process as integrator: the change of portfolio value is purely due to changes of the base assets' values.
+This means that the portfolio gain is the It\^{o} integral of the strategy with the price process as integrator: the change of portfolio value is purely due to changes of the assets' values.
 The self-financing condition can be rewritten in differential form as